csmap-surveys/csmap-surveys.github.io/youtube_takeout_inst.md

 - For Frequency, choose "export once".
 - For the File type field, select “.zip”.
 - For File size field, select 1 GB.
-- The click on the blue "Create export" button.
+- Then click on the blue "Create export" button.
 <br/>
 *Note: if your file size is larger than 1 GB, you most likely selected more data than requested.
 Please make sure you unselect “videos” in step 4.*
 <div style="padding-top:30px;"></div>
 ## Step 2: Wait for your takeout data to become available
-After completing the Goolge takeout request, it should only be a few minutes before you receive the archive from Google in your inbox.
+After completing the Google takeout request, it should only be a few minutes before you receive the archive from Google in your inbox.
 On some rare occasions it can take a few days.
 <div style="padding-top:30px;"></div>
 ## Step 3: Submit your takeout data to receive points
 When the archive is ready, you will receive an email from “Google Takeout” with the subject “Your Google data is ready to download.”